 BTSF is happy to receive post submissions and pitches as long as they generally fit the mission and scope of the site.
 The topical index provides a sense of the spectrum of subjects previously covered.

-Posts will be lightly edited for clarity and length in collaboration with the author.
+Posts may be lightly edited for clarity and length in collaboration with the author.
 Typically, BTSF will also add images, links, and text formatting during the editing process.

 To submit an idea contact us via email or by twitter.